wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 Tamsin was already moving, pulling mirror panes from the nearest stack and arranging them into a crude corridor that led from their salt ring toward a natural alcove in the tunnel wall.
 Her hands were steady despite the cold, but Ivy could see her breath fogging as she worked.

 "The theory is sound," Tamsin said, positioning each mirror with careful attention to the angles.
 "Shades get confused by multiple reflections.
-They follow disturbances in the Veil, but mirrors create false disturbances—echoes of the real thing."
+They follow disturbances in the Veil, but mirrors create false disturbances; echoes of the real thing."

 "Will that work?"
 Rooke asked, watching nervously as more shades gathered in the space between the mirror stacks.
 The entities were becoming more agitated, their movements faster and more erratic as they circled the salt barrier.

 "In theory," Tamsin said, positioning the last mirror to complete her makeshift corridor.
 "If we can make them chase their own disturbances instead of ours, they'll get caught in a feedback loop.
 But the geometry has to be perfect.
 One wrong angle and they'll realize it's a trap."

-The mirror corridor was an impressive feat of improvised engineering—seven panes arranged to create a path that seemed to lead deeper into the tunnel but actually curved back on itself.
+The mirror corridor was an impressive feat of improvised engineering: seven panes arranged to create a path that seemed to lead deeper into the tunnel but actually curved back on itself.
 The reflections bounced back and forth, creating the illusion of infinite depth while actually containing the space in a closed circuit.

 She pulled out her chalk and began drawing on the tunnel floor, creating a closed loop pattern that connected to the mirror corridor.
-It was more complex than the simple lattices Ivy had learned for structural bindings—a continuous line that curved back on itself, creating a circuit with no beginning and no end.
+It was more complex than the simple lattices Ivy had learned for structural bindings: a continuous line that curved back on itself, creating a circuit with no beginning and no end.

 "Loop closed," Tamsin said, finishing the chalk work.
 "Now we need to settle them."